Classifying spaces for commutativity of low-dimensional Lie groups: A homotopy pushout square for

 \begin{proof}[Proof of Proposition \ref{prop:equivEcom}] Applying the previous lemma to the double cover homomorphisms $SU(2) \to SO(3)$ and $S^1 \times SU(2) \to U(2)$ (given by $(\lambda, M) \mapsto \lambda M$), we get the following homotopy pullbacks squares:

 It follows the homotopy fibers of the horizontal arrows are weakly homotopy equivalent, so that

 \end{proof}

-Now we will use Lemma \ref{lem:hofibconj} to obtain descriptions as homotopy pushouts for $\Ecom SU(2)$ and $\Ecom O(2)$.
+Now we will use Lemma \ref{lem:hofibconj} to obtain descriptions for $\Ecom SU(2)$ and $\Ecom O(2)$ as homotopy pushouts.
 A common language for both was setup in Section \ref{sec:poBcomG1}, which we now recall.
 Let $G$ be either $SU(2)$ or $O(2)$ and let $Z$ be its center. \begin{itemize} \item For $G = SU(2)$, let $A=T=S^1$ the maximal torus, and $H = Z$. \item For $G = O(2)$, let $A=D_4$, and $H = SO(2)$. \end{itemize} In both cases, let $N=N_G(A)$ and $W = N/A$.
 With that notation, for both groups we had the following homotopy pushout:

 \begin{lemma} With the above notation for $G=SU(2)$ or $G=O(2)$, we have the following homotopy pushout square for $\Ecom G$:

 where the left vertical arrow is the composite of the projection onto $G/Z$ and the canonical projection $G/Z \to G/H$, and the top horizontal map is given by $(gN, xZ) \mapsto [gA, xgA]$. \end{lemma}